ashley-matesic/KNES381FinalProject/_posts/2023-04-03-about-the-project.md

 ---
 layout: post
 title: About the Project
-subtitle: What must be done?
+subtitle: What is this?
 gh-repo: daattali/beautiful-jekyll
 comments: true
 ---

-In this project we must make a website of tasks we completed in class throughout the semester.
+In this project we must make a website to demonstrate tasks we have learned in KNES 381 throughout the semester.
 This website illustartes the work I have done over the semester including video analysis, excel programming, graphic generation, and creating a website.